cmiles/PointlessWaymarksProject/README.md

 There is plenty of traditional README information below about this project - but a better 'README' might be taking a look at [Pointless Waymarks](https://PointlessWaymarks.com) and [cmiles - info](https://www.cmiles.info/) - these sites are generated with the Pointless Waymarks CMS and visiting them might tell you more than than all the information below...

-# Pointless Waymarks Project - CMS, Site Viewer, Tasks and GeoTools
+# Pointless Waymarks Project

-*At this point there are no public installers/releases from the Pointless Waymarks Project - the code is MIT Licensed made public on GitHub to share with friends, colleagues and anyone who finds the code interesting or useful.
-This project is probably only suitable for use if you enjoy debugging and working on code!*
+*At this point there are no public installers/releases from the Pointless Waymarks Project - the code is MIT Licensed and public on GitHub to share with friends, colleagues and anyone who finds the code interesting or useful.
+This project is suitable for use if you enjoy debugging and working on code - scripts to create installers and update support for local installers is included in the apps!*

-The focus of this project is creating durable, rich, low maintenance, free, long-lasting, organized content that allows you to tell stories about the landscape, life, place,  history and nature.
+The Pointless Waymarks Project is a set of applications that are connected by a focus on durable, rich, low maintenance, free, long-lasting, organized content and stories about the landscape, life, place, history and nature.

-The Pointless Waymarks projects contains:
-  - The Pointless Waymarks CMS and (Local, Offline) Site Viewer (both described below)
-  - Tasks/Console Apps to support the Pointless Waymarks CMS including Memories Email, Photo Pickup and Garmin Connect Gpx Download (described below)
-  - The Pointless Waymarks GeoTools - [README with Description and Screen Shots](PointlessWaymarks.GeoToolsGui/README.md) - a WPF GUI for GeoTagging and Feature Intersect Tagging Photographs and managing Garmin Connect Downloads.
-  - [Pointless Waymarks Cloud Backup](PointlessWaymarks.CloudBackupGui/README.md) - A backup program to mirror your local files to Amazon S3 with a job editor, reporting and easy to schedule command line runner.
-  - [Pointless Waymarks Feed Reader](PointlessWaymarks.FeedReaderGui/README.MD) - A Windows Desktop Feed Reader
+  - [Windows Desktop CMS, Static Site Generator, Offline Site Viewer and supporting Command Line Tasks](https://github.com/cmiles/PointlessWaymarksProject) - described below.
+See [Pointless Waymarks](https://pointlesswaymarks.com/) and [cmiles - info](https://www.cmiles.info/), both sites are created with this system.
+  - [Pointless Waymarks GeoTools](https://github.com/cmiles/PointlessWaymarksProject/blob/main/PointlessWaymarks.GeoToolsGui/README.md) - a Windows Desktop program to help with: geotagging Photos (both from gpx files and Garmin Connect), tagging geotagged photos with location information (state, park/monument name, etc) and downloading activities from Garmin Connect.
+  - [Pointless Waymarks Cloud Backup](https://github.com/cmiles/PointlessWaymarksProject/blob/main/PointlessWaymarks.CloudBackupGui/README.md) - a data focused Windows backup program that uses Amazon S3 or Cloudflare R2.
+Features include: MD5 file comparisons, a maximum runtime for backups, Excel reports and easy scheduling via the Windows Task Scheduler.
+This program does not created versioned backups or have an mechanism to restore your files -> instead it focuses on creating a simple/direct backup of your files on S3/R2 - with your files on S3/R2 you can easily explore your backup on the web or via free clients on nearly any OS and in an emergency there is a very good chance you can find some reasonable way to see/view/access your backups.
+  - [Pointless Waymarks Feed Reader](https://github.com/cmiles/PointlessWaymarksProject/blob/main/PointlessWaymarks.FeedReaderGui/README.MD) - a simple Windows Desktop Feed Reader.
+No folders to organize, no online account and no temptation to doom scroll on your phone - this is a Windows Desktop only program for reading content that you care about with very low setup and ceremony.

 Todo Lists, Idea Lists and a Development Log are [found in a DevNotes.md file that is versioned along with the code](/DevNotes.md).